sachinkaria/CV/README.md

 ### Dine with me

-A recent project aiming to connect enthusiastic chefs with a dining space to foodies.
+A recent personal project aiming to connect enthusiastic chefs with a dining space to foodies.
 Connecting and growing a community of food lovers through tech enabling them to save money, make money and share food.
-(Add online/digital platform)
+Dine With Me aims to be an online platform giving chefs around London the opportunity to showcase their food.

 Github: [AngularJS](https://github.com/sachinkaria/comedineApp) / [Rails API](https://github.com/sachinkaria/comedine)